-Detroit LISC is currently accepting RFQ responses for the City of Detroit Home Repair Loan program for Loan Originating Partner Enities and Marketing, Application Intake & Credit Reports; we are also accepting responses to the RFQ for a Quality of Life Plan in the Osborn and Corktown/Hubbard Communities.
+Detroit LISC is currently accepting RFP responses for the City of Detroit Home Repair Loan program for Marketing, Application Intake & Credit Reports.

 Detroit LISC is currently accepting applications for the 2014-2015 AmeriCorps service year beginning October 1, 2014 with six nonprofit organizations in Detroit.
 AmeriCorps members assist in efforts to revitalize neighborhoods across America and create vibrant places for people to live, work, and play.